shivaramanaiyer/shivaramanaiyer.ind.in/content/posts/2013-05-21-grid-assistant-awesome-perspective-assistant.markdown

 ---
-date: 2013-05-21 19:02:25+00:00
+created: 2013-05-21
+edited: 2020-01-19
+title: Grid + Assistant = Awesome Perspective Assistant
 layout: post
-title: Grid + Assistant = Awesome Perspective Assistant
+archived: true
 categories:
   - Krita
 tags:
   - perspective assistant
 ---

-Been quiet some time since my last blog about [Krita](https://www.krita.org), well, I had been a bit busy with college work.
+Been quiet some time since my last blog about [Krita](https://www.krita.org), as I had been a bit busy with college work.
 Nonetheless, with whatever time I had, and all the help from Boud, I have been able to import a particular feature from the Perspective Grid to the Perspective Assistant.

-# A little background

 ## _Perspective Grid_